Confederate Memorial (Arlington National Cemetery): Other history of the memorial

-The Confederate Memorial is the focus of Confederate Memorial Day exercises in the Washington, D.C., area.
+The Confederate Memorial was the focus of Confederate Memorial Day exercises in the Washington, D.C., area.
 President Woodrow Wilson attended the first four events (1915, 1916, 1917, and 1918) held at the memorial, although he spoke only at that of 1917.
 It is unclear when Wilson began sending wreaths to the event, although historians agree the tradition began with Wilson.
 President Warren G. Harding spoke at the first Confederate Memorial Day event of his presidency in 1922, but did not attend in 1923.
 Harding's successor, Calvin Coolidge, spoke at the memorial on Confederate Memorial Day in 1924 (held that year on May 25).
 Coolidge sent a wreath beginning with the 1925 Confederate Memorial Day, but never again attended the event.
 President Herbert Hoover never attended the event.

 Attendance at the Confederate Memorial Day event at the memorial has fluctuated wildly.
 For example, more than 2,000 attended Confederate Memorial Day ceremonies at the memorial in 1912, but just 600 did so in 1925 (the 60th anniversary of the end of the war).
 "Several hundred" attended the 1931 event, while more than 2,000 came in 1932.
 A thousand were there in 1934.
 Although media coverage of the event was sparse in the 1930s, more than a thousand people attended the 1942 ceremony.
 Just 500 attended in 1946, 400 in 1948, and 200 in 1951.
 About 150 people attended the 2007 event.

 Graves in the Confederate section received new headstones in 1930.